HiltonTod/HiltonTod.github.io/_posts/words/2023-05-16-about-tech-writing.md

 First and foremost, the people are my favorite part of being a technical writer.
 Honestly, I can say this about each position in my career, but, admittedly, I feel a special connection with other writers, moreso than I did with engineers.
-They typically value the skills that I previously outlined, often come from unexpected professional backgrounds, encompass diverse personal life experiences, and share a love for learning.
+Writers typically value the skills that I previously outlined, often come from unexpected professional backgrounds, encompass diverse personal life experiences, and share a love for learning.

 > Always be learning

 Combining my curiosity with a job where I'm expected to learn new things is a recipe for fun.
-While they call it work and not play for a reason, I sincerely enjoy digging into something new and trying to understand it as best I can.
+While they call it work and not play for a reason—a phrase often heard from my dad—I sincerely enjoy digging into something new and trying to understand it as best I can.
 On a personal note, my curiosity and love of learning is one of the reasons I'm an avid reader, which I strongly believe contributes to my success as a technical writer.

 > Not all readers are leaders, but all leaders are readers. ~Harry S. Truman